-Proposed Amendments to the Draft Fairfield Local Environmental Plan 2011
+The equivalent amendments to the draft Fairfield Local Environmental Plan 2011 would be as follows:

 - 1. Rezone the subject site from R2 Low Density Residential to B2 Local Centre by amending the Land Zoning Map - 2.
-Provide a Maximum Floor Space Ratio of 1.45:1 by amending the Floor Space Ratio Map - 3.
-Provide a Maximum Building Height of 14 metres by amending the Height of Building Map - 4.
-Amend the minimum lot size map to remove the 450sqm that currently applies to the subject site as this control does not apply to land zoned B2 - 5.
-Amend the minimum lot size dual occupancy map to remove the 900sqm that currently applies to the subject site as this control does not apply to land zoned B2
+Provide a Maximum Floor Space Ratio of 1.7:1 by amending the Floor Space Ratio Map - Provide a Maximum Building Height of 20 metres by amending the Height of Building Map